paulzerr/nidra/README.md

 5.  **Model**: Select the model to use for scoring.
 The available models depend on the selected data source.
 6.  **Options**:
     *   **Generate Plots**: Generate plots of the sleep stages.
-    *   **Generate Statistics**: Generate statistics of the sleep stages.
+    *   **Generate Statistics**: Generate statistics of the sleep stages, such as WASO, sleep efficiency, etc.
 7.  **Run**: Start the scoring process.

-### Python API

-NIDRA can be used as a Python package to integrate sleep scoring into your own scripts.

 **Example:**